-Operation Sophia also trains the Libyan Coastguard and Navy to enhance their capability to disrupt smuggling and trafficking in Libya and to save lives and improve security in Libyan territorial waters.
+Operation Sophia also trains and monitors the Libyan Coastguard and Navy to enhance their capability to disrupt smuggling and trafficking in Libya and to save lives and improve security in Libyan territorial waters.

-More than 325 personnel of the Libyan Coastguard and Navy have been trained so far.
+417 personnel of the Libyan Coastguard and Navy have been trained so far.

-A Crime Information Cell (CIC) has been established as a hub within Operation Sophia.
-It was set up aboard EUNAVFOR MED Operation Sophia's Force Flag ship by deploying liaison officers from Europol and the European Border and Coast Guard Agency (EBCGA) to facilitate cooperation and timely information exchange between the Operation, Europol and the EBCGA on issues relating to crime prevention, investigation and prosecution.
+A Crime Information Cell has been established as a hub within Operation Sophia.
+Liaison officers from Europol and the European Border and Coast Guard Agency (EBCGA) help facilitating cooperation and timely information exchange between the Operation, Europol and the EBCGA on issues relating to crime prevention, investigation and prosecution.
+The CICI is inherently scalable and can adapt to operational requirements.